alexanderduring/notes/microsoft/visual-studio/branch-name-in-window-title.md

 Branch name in window title in Visual Studio
 ============================================

-To see the branch name of the solution you have currently open in Visual Studio you need to follow this steps:
+To see the branch name of the solution you have currently open in Visual Studio you need to follow these steps:

 Install the Visual Studio Window Title Changer
 ----------------------------------------------

 - Open "TOOLS" -> "Extensions and Updates" -> "Online"  and search for "Window Title".
 - Install the Visual Studio Window Title Changer.
 - Restart the IDE

 Define your window title string
 -------------------------------